-The Regional Communications Bureau's 911 operators act as first responders by providing callers with emergency medical dispatch (EMD) services as a first responder for all medical calls for service.
-Operators are specially trained to relay important medical instructions to our residents and visitors in life-threatening situations.
-These instructions include CPR, stroke and seizure triage as well as, labor/delivery protocols and much more.
+The Regional Communications Bureau's 911 operators act as first responders by providing callers with emergency medical dispatch (EMD) services during all medical calls for service.
+Operators are specially trained to relay important medical instructions, known as Caller Aid, to our residents and visitors during life-threatening medical emergencies.
+These instructions include CPR, stroke and seizure triage, labor/delivery instructions and much more.

-The Teletype Units at the regional dispatch sites operate links to state and federal databases and process roughly 250,000 requests annually as generated by deputy sheriffs and police officers.
+The Teletype Unit queries databases that link to state and federal systems and processes over 250,000 requests annually as generated by law enforcement officers in the field.
 Typically these inquiries seek information regarding missing or wanted persons, lost or stolen automobile tags, stolen vehicles, stolen articles and driver's license statuses.

-The Audio Evidence Unit is comprised of five staff members and one supervisor responsible for maintaining, redacting and distributing all audio recordings of police and fire rescue communications, including radio recordings, 9-1-1 and non-emergency telephone requests.
-Governed by state law, the Audio Evidence Unit produces recordings for the state attorney's office, private attorneys, public safety agencies, private investigators, residents and insurance companies.
-For 2018, the unit processed 15895 requests.
+The Audio Evidence Unit is responsible for maintaining, redacting and distributing all audio recordings of police and fire rescue communications, including radio recordings, 911 and non-emergency telephone requests.
+Governed by state law, the Audio Evidence Unit produces recordings for the state attorney's office, private attorneys, public safety agencies, private investigators, insurance companies and citizens.

-The Regional Communications Training Unit consists of five specially trained instructors and one supervisor, all of which maintain instructor certifications through The Florida Department of Law Enforcement (FDLE), The Association of Public-Safety Communications Officials (APCO) and The American Heart Association (AHA).
-The Regional Communications Training Unit is responsible for conducting the communications training academy, a twelve week course mandated for all newly hired staff through our 12-week BSO Regional Communications Training Academy, as well as on going quarterly refresher training for all telecommunicators within Regional Communications.
+The Regional Communications Training Unit members maintain instructor certifications through the Florida Department of Law Enforcement (FDLE), the Association of Public-Safety Communications Officials (APCO) and the American Heart Association (AHA).
+The Regional Communications Training Unit is responsible for providing initial training to all newly hired staff through our 12-week BSO Regional Communications Training Academy, as well as providing recurring training to all Regional Communications Bureau staff on a quarterly basis.